emmasuzuki/CucumberEspressoDemo/README.md

 As of 1/27/2015, there are not good cucumber support on Android Studio.
 It would be a little bit of pain that you need to manually translate behavior into step definition annotation.
-However, Gherkin plugin (https://plugins.jetbrains.com/plugin/7211?pr=androidstudio) supposed to work with Android Studio but it is not supporting Android Studio 1.0.2.
+Hopefully, Gherkin plugin (Cucumber plugin) (https://plugins.jetbrains.com/plugin/7211?pr=androidstudio) is fixed soon to work with Android Studio 1.0.2.
-** Gherkin plugin is Cucumber plugin **
 If Gherkin plugin starts to work with Android Studio, it should make BDD more fun.

 ##Setup